1. Key Characteristics of a Keeshond

 The dog was used as a symbol for the Dutch Patriot political party run by Kees de Gyselaer, who also gave the breed its name.
-The political party was not successful, and people started disposing of the breed as a result.

-The popularity of the breed diminished until around 1920 when a Baroness started breeding them again.
+The political party was not successful, and the popularity of the breed diminished until around 1920, when a baroness started breeding them again.

-Within 10 years the breed was re-established and popular in England.
-The Dutch Keeshond Club was established, and dogs were exported to the United States.
+Within 10 years, the breed was reestablished and popular in England.
+The Dutch Keeshond Club was created, and Keeshonden were exported to the United States shortly thereafter.

 The breed was recognized by the American Kennel Club (AKC) in 1930.

 Outgoing, friendly and affectionate, the Keeshond is an active dog who is great for children.